Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Introduction

 Understanding the structure of financial networks is essential for central banks seeking to monitor market functioning, assess systemic risk, and ensure the effective transmission of monetary policy.
 In these networks, financial institutions are modeled as nodes and transactions as directed edges, enabling detailed analysis of liquidity flows, intermediation chains, and cross-market dynamics \citep{bargigli2015multiplex, montagna2016multi}.
 Over the past two decades, financial network analysis has become a foundational tool in macroprudential supervision, with studies showing how the architecture of interbank markets influences contagion (e.g., see \citet{allen2000financial, battiston2012debtrank, staum2012counterparty, acemoglu2015systemic}), market segmentation \citep{ballensiefen2023money, EISENSCHMIDT2024103738}, and the effectiveness of central bank interventions \citep{EISENSCHMIDT2024103738, grasso2025flexible}.

 An important contribution to the study of money market networks is provided by \citet{CRAIG2014322}, who demonstrate that the German money market exhibits a core-periphery structure, with central institutions acting as intermediaries for those on the periphery.
 Similar structural patterns have been observed in other interbank markets, including those of the Netherlands and Brazil \citep{van2014finding, silva2016network}. \citet{carreno2017identifying} also postulate a core-periphery model on Chilean inter-bank exposures and find a dynamic main core, occasionally a secondary core, and several functionally distinct (net lending and borrowing) peripheries whose membership shifts over time and can differ across instruments.
-Moreover, \citet{Kojaku_2018} model the Italian eMID while allowing for multiple core–periphery structures and shows that the Italian eMID network comprises several of these.
+Moreover, \citet{Kojaku_2018} model the Italian e-MID (Electronic Market for Interbank Deposits) while allowing for multiple core–periphery structures and shows that the Italian e-MID network comprises several of these.

 Understanding the roles that financial institutions occupy within such networks is crucial for assessing market functioning and regulatory oversight.
 For example, \citet{Kojaku_2018} find that the e-MID overnight market switched from multiple core–periphery pairs to a bipartite, broker-driven structure during the 2007-2009 financial crisis, re-assigning formerly peripheral banks into bridging positions.
 Such functional transitions can serve as indicators of market stress.
 Moreover, role identification also shapes resolution policy: \citet{jackson2024credit} find that, counter-intuitively, rescuing peripheral banks can be significantly more cost-effective than bailing out core institutions.
 Relatedly, connectivity and substitutability are important considerations in determining whether a bank is classified as a globally systemic bank (G-SIB).
 Notably, G-SIB status comes with significantly higher compliance costs, thus stressing the importance of accurately identifying systemic roles within financial networks.